EmHall1903/Virtual-Museum-Tour/README.md

 # Virtual-Museum-Tour

+#Introduction
+#This project aims to give those who cannot physically attend Museums, a chance to #do so.
+It offers an interactive experience with multiple artworks.

+#Technologies:
+#This project uses Python language and was creating in Processing and Google Collab.

+#Launch:
+#I hope you enjoy using the project, the code is simple but mostly effective in #performing its functionality.
+When launching ensure you have the two images #uploaded to your collab folder in order for them to run properly.

+#Sources:

 #Code for importing drawings was drawn from (Creamer,2012). - Parts were adjusted and changed to fit project needs
 # Creamer, S. (2012, July 30).
 PIL image.open() working for some images but not others.
 Stack Overflow. https://stackoverflow.com/questions/11727598/pil-image-open-working-for-some-images-but-not-others